ibexa/documentation-user/docs/pim/manage_prices.md

 [Products](products.md) and product [variants](work_with_product_variants.md) can have a base price and multiple custom prices.
 Prices can differ depending on [customer group](../customer_management/manage_customers.md) and [currency](../pim/manage_currencies.md) and be applied according to the rules.

-With price management features, you set up product prices manually.
+With these basic price management features, you set up product prices manually.
+For a more refined price management tool that you can use when managing a store, see the [Discounts](../commerce/discounts/discounts.md) LTS Update.

 !!! note